apache/apisix/docs/en/latest/tutorials/manage-api-consumers.md

 ## Apache APISIX Consumer example

-Let's look at some examples of configuring the rate-limiting policy for a single consumer and a group of consumers with the help of [key-auth](https://apisix.apache.org/docs/apisix/plugins/key-auth/) authentication key (API Key) and [limit-count](https://apisix.apache.org/docs/apisix/plugins/limit-count/) plugins.
-For the demo case,  we can leverage [the sample project](https://github.com/Boburmirzo/apisix-api-consumers-management) built on [ASP.NET Core WEB API](https://learn.microsoft.com/en-us/aspnet/core/?view=aspnetcore-7.0) with a single `GET` endpoint (retrieves all products list).
-You can find in [README file](https://github.com/Boburmirzo/apisix-api-consumers-management#readme) all instructions on how to run the sample app.

 ### Enable rate-limiting for a single consumer

-Up to now, I assume that the sample project is up and running.
+Next I will use the `Prometheus` server interface to give a brief demonstration.
 To use consumer object along with the other two plugins we need to follow easy steps:

 - Create a new Consumer.
 - Specify the authentication plugin key-auth and limit count for the consumer.
 - Create a new Route, and set a routing rule (If necessary).
 - Enable key-auth plugin configuration for the created route.

-The above steps can be achieved by running simple two [curl commands](https://en.wikipedia.org/wiki/CURL) against APISIX [Admin API](https://apisix.apache.org/docs/apisix/admin-api/).
+The above steps can be achieved by running simple two curl commands against APISIX [Admin API](https://apisix.apache.org/docs/apisix/admin-api/).

-The first `cmd` creates a **new Consumer** with API Key based authentication enabled where the API consumer can only make 2 requests against the Product API within 60 seconds.
+The first creates a **new Consumer** with API Key based authentication enabled where the API consumer can only make 2 requests against the Product API within 60 seconds.

 ``` shell
 curl http://127.0.0.1:9180/apisix/admin/consumers -H 'X-API-KEY: edd1c9f034335f136f87ad84b625c8f1' -X PUT -d '